dustinpfister/blog_posts/_posts/phaser-input-pointer-objects.md

 In phaser pointer objects are standard objects that contain useful information about a state of a mouse or touch screen.
 In this post I will be covering pointer objects in general, but will not be getting into detail about the nature of things like activePointer property, as there is much to cover when it comes to this topic.
 However I will link to other posts as needed, and where doing so is appropriate.

 It should go without saying that this is not a getting started post with phaser, or javaScript in general so I trust that you have at least some background with these topics before hand.
-If you are new to phaser ce you might want to check out my post on getting started with phaser.
+If you are new to phaser ce you might want to check out [my post on getting started with phaser ce](/2017/10/04/phaser-getting-started/).

 ### 1.1 - This is a phaser ce 2.x post